aws/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

 **NOTE:** Running these scripts will incur costs on your AWS account.

+To learn more about developing and testing your games on Amazon GameLift, see [Set up for iterative development with Amazon GameLift Anywhere](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-dev-iteration.html)

 # Contents

 This sample consists of a deployment script and a configuration file: